Abhiram-7/Abhiram-7/README.md

 - 👋 Hi, I’m @Abhiram-7
 - 👀 I’m interested in learning data sciences and machine learning
 - 🌱 I’m currently studying Btech in Amrita Vishwa Vidyapeetham and will graduate in 2025
-- 💞️ I’m looking to collaborate with some good start ups in future to present my skills and build them in a good shape
+- 💞️ I’m looking to collaborate with some good start ups in future to present my skills and build them into a good shape
 - 📫 You can reach me via gmail or linkedin

 <!---